cschech/CBSD/README.md

 A kernel which is totally opaque to userspace and a reference monitor running in a separation kernel, etc..
 WORM-storage-backed filesystems.

-Running a link kit and a provided binary, and a recompiled version in parallel and noting any differences in behaviour.
+Running a link kit and a provided binary, and a recompiled version in parallel and noting any differences in behaviour, versus a complete clean-room reimplementation from the POSIX spec on diverse hardware via triple modular redundancy?
+Out of reach for most individuals.
 Kernels can trigger processes in userspace and vice-versa by exercising obscure code paths.
+A complete cleanroom Unix implementation in both hardware and software in complete secrecy is akin to the N-th country problem.
+Atomic secrets leaked rather quickly and that was with utmost secrecy and a state of war.
+Better not run existing potentially-compromised versions of Unix on your rocket guidance computer, for instance.

 Incentives for tampering or leaks are pervasive.
 Any detectable strings inside the decoded kernel are vectors for attacks.
 It has to be decoded *somewhere*.